theophilly/ngshrink/README.md

 ### Backend :

-- The backend is built with node.js , [express.js Framework](https://expressjs.com/), [MongoDb Database](https://www.digitalocean.com/products/managed-databases-mongodb/) and Amazon S3 for data storage
+- The backend is built with node.js , [express.js Framework](https://expressjs.com/)

 ### Frontend :